sanchezpaco/vscode-destroyer/CONTRIBUTING.md

 ## Asset Guidelines

 - Audio files should be in MP3 format, no larger than 100KB
-- Include fallback audio URLs for when local audio can't be used
 - Images should be in PNG format, optimized for size
 - Cursor images should be no larger than 32x32 pixels